drwordperson/LB-CondProbs/readme.md

 ## Disclaimer

 Currently, this script is only made available as a code sample.
-Many points of linguistic complexity are elided, and there is still some room to improve the accuracy of the script when it comes to acronyms and foreign words.
-Please don't publish with this script!
+Some additional complexity would be required to answer worthwhile linguistic questions with it.
 You have been warned.

 ## Attribution